-A lot of things around Windows Virtual Desktop (WVD) are improved since the release of the ARM-based version as part of the announcements in this blog.
+A lot of things around Azure Virtual Desktop (AVD) are improved since the release of the ARM-based version as part of the announcements in this blog.
 The complete implementation process has been simplified (read more here) and a lot of extra management capabilities are added.

 In this article, you will learn about the three different options (Quick Assist, Remote Assistance, and Remote Desktop Connection – MSTSC) of how you could remote control – shadow the user session to empower your helpdesk employees in your environment.